Skip to content

 So, we should not use --inplace for this.
 What can we do instead?

-Recent versions of rsync have a better answer: When the --partial-dir flag is set, instead of creating temporary files in the same directory as the target file, it creates a temporary directory for those temp files.
+Recent versions of rsync have a better answer: When the --temp-dir flag is set, instead of creating temporary files in the same directory as the target file, it creates the temp file in that directory.
 Moreover, since rsync 3.3, doing this overrides the use of a . prefix on the file name.

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment